EsotericSoftware/oauth/README.md

 	"serviceScopes",
 	4
 ) {
-	protected void obtainAccessToken (Token token, String url) throws IOException {
+	protected void obtainAuthorizationCode (String authorizationUrl) throws IOException {
 		// your code here
 	}
 }
 ```

-The `obtainAccessToken` method should have the user visit the specified `url` and allow access.
+The `obtainAuthorizationCode` method should have the user visit the specified `url` and allow access.
 Then the user is forwarded with a one-time use authorization code to `yourRedirectURL`, which is your web service that uses the authorization code to obtain an access token, refresh token, and expiration milliseconds.
 The application should retrieve those from your web service and set the corresponding 3 fields on the specified `token`.
 The web service should only give the access token to authenticated users.

 The web service obtains the access token, refresh token, and expiration milliseconds by doing an HTTP POST to `serviceAccessTokenURL` with a POST body of: